studiometa/js-toolkit/docs/components/Modal.md

 ### Options

 ::: tip
-Options can be defined per component via the `data-options` attribute or by extending the Tabs class.
+Options can be defined per component via the `data-options` attribute or by extending the `Modal` class.
 :::

 #### `move`